jreijn/jreijn.github.com/content/page/about/index.md

 My name is Jeroen Reijn and this is my personal website.
 I'm an experienced Solutions Architect, specializing in AWS, Java, and cloud-native development.
 With a career spanning over two decades working on resilient, scalable, and mission-critical systems, I've worn many hats, including software engineer, consultant, trainer and software architect.

-I work at [Luminis](https://www.luminis.eu) as a Cloud Solution Architect, where I help customers benefit from Public Cloud Computing.
-I focus on AWS and am an AWS Community Builder since August of 2022.
+I work at [Luminis](https://www.luminis.eu) as a Cloud Solutions Architect, where I help customers benefit from Public Cloud Computing.
+I focus on AWS and have been accepted into the AWS Community Builder since August of 2022.

 {{< gallery class="content-gallery">}}
  {{< gallery-img src="/assets/sa-pro.png">}}